maxwolf621/Notes/JavaNote/javanotes/Thread.md

 }
 ```

-## (RACE CONDITION) mutual exclusion and synchronization
+## MUTUAL EXCLUSION LOCK

 In order to prevent the race conditions, one should ensure that only one process can access the shared data at a time.

 It is the main reason why we need to synchronize the processes.

 - JVM
   `synchronized`

 - JDK
   `ReentrantLock` (`java.util.concurrent`)
+  `private Lock lock = new ReentrantLock()`

-`synchronized IS NOT THE SAME AS ReentrantLock`
+:warning: **`synchronized` IS NOT THE SAME AS ReentrantLock** :warning:

 ### `synchronized`